zachleigh/pronounce-php/README.md

 Converts words to pronunciation strings using the Carnegie Mellon University Pronouncing Dictionary (CMUdict) file.
 Currently converts to the International Phonetic Alphabet (IPA) and to an easier to read spelling approximation.

-Currently, this program just outputs strings to the console with no syllable breaks.
+At the moment, this program simply outputs tables to the console with no syllable breaks.
 Syllables and database filling capabilities are coming soon.

 ## Installation